UdoBenedict/altschool-cloud-exercises/Linux-command-exercises/exercises.md

 1. find command.
 This command returns all files, directories in the search result as regards how it is used.
-Example: find . -name "*.md" (this locates files with extension .md in the current directory)
+Example; find . -name "*.md" (this locates files with extension .md in the current directory)

 1. more command.
 It returns information in a file page by page.
 Example; more fake001.log